beginnersbook.com

 Example of extends:

-The below code will inherit the SampleClass from package: mypackage
+The following code will inherit the SampleClass from package: mypackage

 <%@ page extends="mypackage.SampleClass"%>